benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB01.png)

 Red, blue and yellow rectangles represent entities. **A yellow rectangle** represents a concrete entity: a specific person, a specific car, etc. The text inside a yellow rectangle denotes the entity type, and the value of the entity's leading properties (e.g. first name and last name of a person). **A blue rectangle** represents an entity of a given type.
-A blue 'Person' for example represents any person. **A red rectangle** represents an entity of any type (unless type constraints are defined).
-For every blue rectangle and for every red rectangle, the query processor will look for **assignments** of concrete entities that match the pattern.
+A blue 'Person' for example represents any person. **A red rectangle** represents an entity of any type (unless type constraints are defined - see later).

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB04.png)